U.S. Closes Consulate In Basra, Citing Iran-Backed Violence

 "We want to change them," he added.

-Earlier this month, protesters turned their rage on neighboring Iran, blaming its outsized influence in Iraq's political affairs for their misery.
-They stormed the Iranian consulate and set it on fire, causing significant damage.
+Earlier this month, protesters turned their rage on neighboring Iran, blaming its outsize influence on Iraq's political affairs for their misery.
+They stormed the Iranian Consulate and set it on fire, causing significant damage.

-Pompeo tweeted Tuesday that Iran-supported militias had launched the attacks, warning, "We'll hold Iran's regime accountable for any attack on our personnel or facilities, and respond swiftly and decisively in defense of American lives."
+Pompeo tweeted Tuesday that militias supported by Iran had launched the attacks, warning, "We'll hold Iran's regime accountable for any attack on our personnel or facilities, and respond swiftly and decisively in defense of American lives."

-"I have made clear that Iran should understand that the United States will respond promptly and appropriately to any such attacks," Pompeo added in the statement."
+"I have made clear that Iran should understand that the United States will respond promptly and appropriately to any such attacks," Pompeo added in the statement.

-The decision comes at a particularly tense time as tensions between Washington and Tehran have escalated during the Trump presidency.
+The decision comes at a particularly fraught time as tensions between Washington and Tehran have escalated during the Trump presidency.

-In a speech addressing the United Nation's General Assembly speech earlier this week, President Trump hammered Iran over its support for terrorism and aggression against U.S. allies in the Middle East.
+In a speech addressing the United Nations General Assembly earlier this week, President Trump hammered Iran over its support for terrorism and aggression against U.S. allies in the Middle East.

-"Iran's leaders so chaos, death and destruction," Trump said.
+"Iran's leaders sow chaos, death and destruction," Trump said.

 "They do not respect their neighbors or borders, or the sovereign rights of nations.
 Instead, Iran's leaders plunder the nation's resources to enrich themselves and to spread mayhem across the Middle East and far beyond."